MrFarland/DM-Operations-Center/Module/05-Conditions/frightened.md

 ### Frightened
 [Home](dm-operations-center) > [Conditions](conditions) > Frightened {.small-text}

-- Afraid of creature causing the effect.
-- Disadvantage on checks if source in sight.
+- A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.
-- Disadvantage on attacks if source in sight.
-- Cannot willingly move closer to source.
+- The creature can’t willingly move closer to the source of its fear.
 {.square}

 > **Sources** <br/>